ratfactor/HummingJay/README.markdown

 You are free to use addResponseData() to provide more fine-grained responses to go along with the HTTP status code.

+#### $server methods return instance of $server

+All public API methods of the $server object return an instance of $server itself.
+This allows you to have more compact responses (which can make a big difference if you have a lot of guard statements).
+Here is an example using `hyperStatus()`:

+	class Foo extends \HummingJay\Resource{
+		public function get($server){
+			return $server->hyperStatus(410, "This resource was removed forever.");
+		}
+	}

+All of the method examples above can be thusly shortened.
+This feature also allows for the chaining of these methods.
+Feel free to experiment!

 ## Halting a resource with halt()

 You can use a resource's constructor to act as a "guard" for the resource as a whole.
 This makes it possible to check for the validity of a request for all methods in one place.
-To make a resource send its response immediately without any of the HTTP method handlers being invoked, simply call its halt() method.
+To make a resource send its response immediately without any of the HTTP method handlers being invoked, simply call its `halt()` method.
 Here's an example:

 	class Foo extends Resource{
 		public function __construct($server){